Pundit (explorer)

-The term pundit was used in the second half of the 19th century to denote native Indian surveyors used by the British to secretly explore regions north of British India.
+The term pundit was used in the second half of the 19th century to denote native Indian surveyors used by the British to covertly explore regions north of British India.
 The Pundit was the code-name for one of the first native explorers, Nain Singh, who was originally a schoolteacher (or pundit).
 His accomplishments were so remarkable that the whole group of around twenty native explorers became known as the Pundits.

 Two of the most famous pundits included the cousins Nain Singh and Kishen Singh (code-named A.K.)

 Great Trigonometric Survey of India

 One of the greatest projects of 19th century geography was the Great Trigonometrical Survey of India.
 The British also wanted geographical information on the lands further north.
 This was not just out of scientific curiosity: the Russians were attempting to expand their empire into Central Asia, and the British feared that they might have set their eyes on gaining the riches of India, which was at that time a British colony.
 Thus, the Russians and the British both tried to extend their influence in Asia.
-Knowledge of geography of the region was of utmost importance in this Great Game.
+Knowledge of geography of the region was important in the Great Game.

-However, in some regions these surveys seemed impossible.
+However, in some regions these surveys were difficult.
 Some of the Indian border countries, in particular Tibet, would not allow westerners to enter their country, let alone a British surveying team.
 In the 1860s, Thomas George Montgomerie, a captain in the survey, realised that the solution to this problem would be to train natives from Indian border states such as Sikkim to be surveyors, and have them explore the region.
 These would raise less suspicion than Europeans, and might be able to make observations disguised as a trader or a lama (holy man).
 These native surveyors are called pundits.
 One such pundit, Kinthup, was the first person to discover that the Tsangpo River was a tributary of the Brahmaputra – until that time it was not known whether it flowed to the Pacific or Indian Oceans.